georgelzh/SoundCloud-FullStack/README.md

 # what's next?
 1. security for g.user(flask), remove encrypted password from g.user(cookies) could be safer
-2. UI can be a lot more beautiful!
+2. UI can be a lot more beautiful for both PC and Mobiles
 3. add user profile photo for user
 4. add comment function
 5. add follow/unfollow function
 6. add search music function at index page
 7. make sure all username stored in mongo is lowercase. login and registration is all converted to lowercase too.
-8. ... and a lot more other features could be built on
+9. ... and a lot more other features could be built on

 # reflection
 1. I learnt a lot from this project.